 “However, this is beginning to change as states gradually add replacement dates to their holiday calendars.”

-Why do Western Australia and the ACT get a public holiday for Anzac Day?
+Why Does Western Australia Always Get a Public Holiday for Anzac Day?

 Western Australia is the only state that gives a public holiday for Anzac Day if it falls on a weekend, as per their Public And Bank Holidays Act 1972.